top of page

 "Charlene Ventura's poetry reflects her life-long commitment to uplifting women and people of color, fighting sexism and racism, and giving power to those who have been marginalized."

-- Jan-Michele Lemon Kearny, Vice Mayor, City of Cincinnati
+- Jan-Michele Lemon Kearney, Vice Mayor, City of Cincinnati

 "Charlene's poetry is a gift for the mind and the soul."